-Machine learning is only as powerful as the data you give it.
-ExtraHop processes over 1 PB of wire data per day, training our ML on the most objective and comprehensive source of raw network data available.
+ExtraHop Cloud-Scale Machine Learning delivers enormously scalable insights with global coverage across your network boundaries, minimal impact on performance, and no manual configuration or model updating.
+ExtraHop processes over 1 PB of wire data per day, training our ML on the most objective and comprehensive data source available.

 ExtraHop puts a wide range of machine learning algorithms into play to give you powerful, full-context analytics with no manual configuration needed: